 ASSET (Action to Strengthen Small European Towns)

-Recent information on ASSET, and an archive of previous pages that were previously on this ECOVAST website may be found at the DorfWiki site operated by Franz Nahrada, Chairman of ECOVAST AUSTRIA
+Recent information on ASSET, and an archive of previous pages that were previously on this ECOVAST website may be found at the DorfWiki site operated by Franz Nahrada, of ECOVAST AUSTRIA

 On 16 November 2010 ECOVAST and ASSET organized a seminar in Potsdam, Germany on the topic of European Small Towns.

 Held at the University of Applied Sciences: Fachhochschule, Potsdam

 The day’s event was held under the auspices of the ECOVAST Project ‘Action to Strengthen Small European Towns (ASSET).
 The event had been organised by Angus Fowler of the German ECOVAST Section and Phil Turner of the UK ECOVAST Section.

 There were poster displays on various reports by ECOVAST Sections from Austria, Germany and the United Kingdom, and others.

 The morning session was a series of presentations on research that has been carried out by ECOVAST and others.